Pandaqi/El-Troubadour/el-troubadour/content/about.md

 My game studio has a separate website: [Pandaqi](https://pandaqi.com).

-And my writing has its own home as well, although that is only in Dutch (!): [Niet Dat Het Uitmaakt](https://nietdathetuitmaakt.nl).
+And my writing has its own home as well: [Tiamo Pastoor](https://tiamopastoor.com).

 ## Contact